bullship15/alx-pre_course/0x01-git/README.md

-Alx is an interesting platform for learning
+Alx is an interesting platform for learning and i an trully enjoying it.